Smackwater Jack (song): Cover versions

 Quincy Jones covered "Smackwater Jack" as the title track of his 1971 album Smackwater Jack.
 AllMusic critic Thom Jurek described it as being in a "taut, funky soul style.
 Jurek described Grady Tate's drum breaks as "funky", Arthur Adams' guitar playing as "tough street guitar" and Chuck Rainey's bass guitar as "popping and bubbling under the entire mix".

 The Manhattan Transfer covered "Smackwater Jack" for the 1995 album Tapestry Revisited: A Tribute to Carole King.
 Buffy Sainte-Marie covered it on her 1971 album She Used to Wanna Be a Ballerina, on which she was accompanied only by her own piano playing.
-Bob Belden covered it on his 1997 album Tapestry.